PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Background and Related Work

-We note that Zhong et al.~\cite{zhong2023poisoning} showed an attacker could generate texts (without semantic meanings) such that they are retrieved for target questions.
-Different from Zhong et al.~\cite{zhong2023poisoning}, we aim to craft poisoned texts that have semantic meanings.
-As a result, the LLM would produce attacker-chosen target answers for attacker-chosen target questions.
-Due to such difference, our results show Zhong et al.~\cite{zhong2023poisoning} have limited attack effectiveness under our scenario.
+We note that Zhong et al.~\cite{zhong2023poisoning} showed an attacker can generate adversarial texts (without semantic meanings, i.e., consists of random characters) such that they can be retrieved for indiscriminate user questions.
+However, these adversarial texts cannot mislead an LLM to generate attacker-desired answers.
+Different from Zhong et al.~\cite{zhong2023poisoning}, we aim to craft malicious texts that have semantic meanings, which can not only be retrieved but also mislead an LLM to produce attacker-chosen target answers for target questions.
+Due to such difference, our results show Zhong et al.~\cite{zhong2023poisoning} are ineffective in misleading an LLM to generate target answers.